Unlock the Future of Housing in Massachusetts

 10 AM - 11:15 AM

-1) Modular Momentum: Positioning Massachusetts as a Leader in Housing Innovation
+1) Modular Momentum: Positioning Massachusetts as a Leader in Housing Innovation (America North)

 Massachusetts has a unique opportunity to lead the nation in modular housing innovation.
 This panel will explore the economic development potential of positioning the state as a hub for modular construction—from job creation and supply chain growth to housing production at scale.
 Panelists will discuss real-world examples, the broader economic implications, and how we can integrate modular into the Commonwealth’s economic development strategy.
 What will it take to create the environment for this vision to become reality?